craftcms/cms/docs/config/app.md

 ## Session Component

-In a load-balanced environment, you may want to override the default session component to store them in a centralized location (e.g. Redis):
+In a load-balanced environment, you may want to override the default `session` component to store PHP session data in a centralized location (e.g. Redis):

 ```php
 <?php